StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Experiments

-{\bf Generality:} We have applied our method to StyleGAN instances trained on a variety of different datasets -- Conference Room, Kitchen, Living Room, Dining Room and Church from LSUN~\cite{yu2015lsun} and faces from FFHQ dataset~\cite{karras2019style}.
-As Figure~\ref{fig:test} shows, relighting is successful for each.
-Note that we tuned all our losses for only bedrooms.
-For all other categories, we tuned only their diversity loss.
+{ \bf Generality:} We have applied our method to StyleGAN instances trained on different datasets -- Conference Room, Kitchen, Living Room, Dining Room and Church and Faces (results in supplementary; relighting is successful for each).

-{\bf Quantitative evaluation:} Our procedure is clearly capable of generating any image the vanilla StyleGAN can.
-We show that at least some of our $\vect{w^+}+\vect{d}_i$ cannot be obtained from the vanilla StyleGAN's MLP.
-Write $M(\vect{z})$ for StyleGAN's MLP (which maps a unit normal random vector to a latent code); we search for $\hat{\vect{z}}$ such that $M(\hat{\vect{z}})=\vect{w^+}+\vect{d}_i$.
-As Figure~\ref{fig:ood} shows, such $\hat{\vect{z}}$ can often not be found (supplementary material confirms the search is perfectly capable of inverting the MLP when possible).
-Further, we show we can generate image datasets with {\em increased} FID~\cite{parmar2021cleanfid, heusel2017gans} compared to the base comparison set in Table~\ref{fid-table}.This is strong evidence our method can produce a set of images that is a strict superset of those that the vanilla StyleGAN can produce.